 Collection agencies have a bad reputation, and unfortunately, it’s a bit of an earned one.
 I say unfortunately because there are some fantastic commercial collection agencies out there who act very professionally and provide their clients with a great service.
 A few bad apples have tainted the public’s perception of the ARM (accounts receivable management) industry as a whole, and this causes a little apprehension when a company is trying to decide whether to enlist the help of a collection agency.

 If you do your homework and partner with a good agency, a professional collector can do wonders for your business.
-In the mechanics lien context, enlisting some collections help when you run into a payment dead end can be the difference between getting the lien claim paid and not.
+When it comes to mechanics liens, enlisting some collections help when you run into a payment dead end can be the difference between getting the lien claim paid and not.

 What A Collection Agency Can Do That You Can’t